FariusGitHub/temp/README.md

 Example (usually within sh command) docker run ev3
 ```
-What is interesting in CI/CD is the continuous integration and deployment of changes into the production environment.
-In this case, the pipeline will typically refer to the latest Dockerfile.
-Whenever there is a change, it will be applied, documented in the GitHub repository using Groovy syntax, and saved as an updated Dockerfile.</br></br>
 ![](https://github.com/FariusGitHub/temp/blob/main/image/image40.png)</br>
 ```txt
 Declarative Pipeline: Presents a more simplified and opinionated syntax.
 It must be enclosed with a pipeline block